marco-ostaska/itm6-integrity-check/README.md

 ### DESCRIPTION

-- itm6-integrity-check.py is a python script that connects via ITMRest and check if the agents is collecting data right as if you were checking on TEP.

-- itm6-integrity-check.py uses specific metric provided in a yaml format, so you can added or remove MetricGroup as needed.
+The itm6-integrity-check.py script connects to ITMRest using the credentials and configuration provided in a YAML configuration file.
+It then checks the status of specific metrics for each of the specified product codes, as defined in the configuration file.
+If any issues are found, the script will report them and provide details about the problem.

+The script uses the ITM product codes and metric groups specified in the configuration file to determine which metrics to check.
+You can customize the script by adding or removing product codes and metric groups as needed.

 ### ENVIRONMENT

-- itm6-integrity-check.py runs on the top of ITMRest, then it needs to be enabled

-- python3.4+, as (json, pyymal) modules are also required.

-### itm6-integrity-check.yml
+In order to run the itm6-integrity-check.py script, you will need the following:

+- ITMRest enabled on your system
+- Python 3.4 or higher, along with the json and pyyaml modules

+## CONFIGURATION

-- all configuration is done into itm6-integrity-check.yml file that needs to be placed in to the same directory as the script.
-Other wise you need to specify one as argument
+All configuration for the script is done through the itm6-integrity-check.yml file, which should be placed in the same directory as the script.
+Alternatively, you can specify the path to the configuration file as a command line argument when running the script.

-#### itm6-integrity-check.yml (example)
+Here is an example of the structure and format of the YAML configuration file:

 ```yaml
 tep: "tepserver1"                   # your tep name